Report on the Consolidated Financial Statements

 Risk for the Consolidated Financial Statements

 The impairment test of goodwill is complex and based on discretionary factors.
-Those factors include in particular the expected future cash flows of the individual countries (taking into account the development of future premiums, budgeted combined ratios and financial income), which are primarily based on past experience as well as on the management’s assessment of the expected market environment.
+Those factors include in particular the expected future cash flows of the individual countries (taking into account the development of future premiums, budgeted combined ratios and financial income), which are primarily based on past experience as well as on the management’s assessment of the expected market environment and the effects of the Covid 19 pandemic on the future business development.
 Other factors are the assumed long-term growth rate as well as the underlying region-specific costs of capital.

-Given that minor changes in the applied cost of capital rate significantly impact the recoverable amount of the cash generating units, we have compared the parameters used for derivation of the applied cost of capital with those used by a group of comparable companies (peer group).
+- Given that minor changes in the applied cost of capital rate significantly impact the recoverable amount of the cash generating units, we have, together with our valuation specialists, assessed the determination of the applied cost of capital rate and comprehended the derivation of the underlying parameters.

 Risk for the Consolidated Financial Statements